 BPsych(Hons), MPsych(Clin), MACPA

-Jelena is a Clinical Psychologist who completed an Honours degree (First Class) at Macquarie University and a Masters of Clinical Psychology at the University of Technology Sydney.
+Jelena is a Clinical Psychologist who completed an Honours degree (First Class) at Macquarie University and a Master of Clinical Psychology at the University of Technology Sydney.
 Jelena believes that childhood, adolescence, and young adulthood, are particularly important times for emotional, social, and cognitive development.
 Jelena values the collaborative nature of therapy and is passionate about providing evidence-based therapy that empowers and assists clients to work toward meaningful goals and enhance their resilience.

-Jelena provides assessment and treatment for a range of difficulties in children, adolescents, and young adults (up to 25 years), including anxiety (e.g., generalised anxiety, specific phobias, social anxiety, panic disorder), obsessive-compulsive disorder, stress, mood disorders, oppositional behaviour, and parent-child relationship difficulties.
+Jelena provides assessment and treatment for a range of difficulties in children, adolescents, and young adults (up to 25 years), including anxiety (e.g., selective mutism, generalised anxiety, specific phobias, social anxiety, panic disorder), obsessive-compulsive disorder, stress, mood disorders, oppositional behaviour, and parent-child relationship difficulties.
 Jelena has worked in university, non-government, private hospital, and public outpatient and community mental health settings.

-Jelena is an Associate Member of the Australian Clinical Psychology Association (ACPA), a registered medicare provider, and holds full registration with the Psychology Board of Australia (Reg.
+Jelena is an Associate Member of the Australian Clinical Psychology Association (ACPA), a registered Medicare provider, and holds full registration with the Psychology Board of Australia (Reg.
 No: PSY0002102218) with endorsement as a Clinical Psychologist.

 DR RUTH KINNIBURGH-WHITE